-Check out some popular salmon viewing areas throughout Puget Sound.
+Check out King County's website for other popular salmon viewing areas throughout Puget Sound.
 If you're out and about looking for salmon, be sure to socially distance from other salmon watchers and wear a face covering to help prevent the spread of COVID-19

 Local salmon experts Orlay Johnson and Jim Myers explain the challenges and triumphs of salmon in North Creek.

 Sign up for City e-News